 I created Be Kind Books with the mission to inspire and teach love and kindness.
 Many of the characters in this book struggle with life challenges that carry a stigma in society.
 Choosing kindness can transform an entire life from one that could be self-destructive into a life full of confidence and courage.
 My character, named ‘Little One’, represents who we all can be; someone full of love for people of all walks of life.
 Those who are different can be beautiful in our eyes.
 A simple smile, a choice to sit next to someone sitting alone, and a choice to comfort a broken heart are actions we are all capable of.
 We are all capable of being a friend.

 A Little More About Me

-I live with my husband Clark, and furbaby Henry, in the beautiful state of Pennsylvania, surrounded by an amazing circle of friends.
+I live with my husband Clark, and furbaby Henry, in the beautiful state of Utah, surrounded by an amazing circle of friends and family.